 Lawn Care During the Drought

-During hot summer days, regardless of the lawn type, grass is stressed due to the high temperatures, high moisture evaporation and in the end, lack of the moisture in the roots area.
+During hot summer days, regardless of the lawn type, grass is stressed due to the high temperatures, high moisture evaporation, and in the end, lack of moisture in the roots area.

 Although regular watering of the lawn is more than enough to help the lawn endure until autumn, sometimes it is not possible due to various reasons.